Auto Insurance

 Comprehensive and Collision Coverage

 Comprehensive and collision insurance are usually sold together and provide extensive protection for your vehicle.
 Collision coverage pays for damage resulting from crashes with other cars or fixed objects.
 Comprehensive coverage applies to non-collision events like theft, natural disasters, vandalism, floods, or animal strikes.
 If your car is financed or leased, your lender will likely require both.
+Lenders such as Chase Auto and other major financial institutions typically include mandatory comprehensive and collision coverage requirements in their loan agreements to protect the value of the collateral.

 Personal Injury Protection (PIP)

 PIP covers medical expenses for you and your passengers regardless of who is at fault.
 In addition to medical bills, it may reimburse lost wages, rehabilitation costs, and other services not covered by traditional health insurance.
 Some states require PIP, while in others it is optional.
+In states with no-fault insurance laws—such as Florida, Michigan, New York, and New Jersey—PIP is a mandatory component of every auto policy, as explained by the Insurance Information Institute’s no-fault insurance guide.

 Medical Payments Coverage (MedPay)

 Similar to PIP but more limited, Medical Payments Coverage helps pay for medical expenses such as hospital visits, X-rays, and surgery.
 It applies to you, your household members, and passengers in your vehicle.
+MedPay does not typically cover lost wages or rehabilitation services, which distinguishes it from PIP.
+For drivers in states where PIP is not available, MedPay can serve as a useful supplement to existing health insurance coverage.

 How to Purchase Auto Insurance